 Besides inspiring countless artists over the decades and helping to spawn the 1950s folk music revival, the Grammy-winning box has led to a variety of other releases, including Tribute to the Anthology of American Folk Music by Harry Smith (covers of the original recordings by various contemporary artists); Harry Smith Project: Anthology of American Folk Music Revisited (a document of concerts featuring Lou Reed, Steve Earle, Elvis Costello, and others); Anthology of American Folk Music, Vol. 4 (recordings that Smith inadvertently omitted from the original set); and David Johansen and the Harry Smiths (an eponymous CD from the former New York Dolls leader that includes new versions of tracks from the original anthology plus covers of other period material).

-Now, nearly 70 years after the release of Harry Smith box, comes the best follow-up of all—and one that answers a question so obvious it’s a wonder that nobody previously thought to ask it: What was on the flip sides of all those 78s that surfaced in the original collection?
+Now, nearly 70 years after the release of the Harry Smith box, comes the best follow-up of all—and one that answers a question so obvious it’s a wonder that nobody previously thought to ask it: What was on the flip sides of all those 78s that surfaced in the original collection?
 Good stuff, as it turns out.

 The Harry Smith B-Sides, a four-CD set, delivers newly remastered copies of almost all of this material.
 (The producers chose to omit a trio of numbers that contain racist language, replacing each of them here with five seconds of silence.)
 The collection comes with a 144-page book that includes essays about the music, notes about each track, and numerous photographs.